DANCE: Deep Learning-Assisted Analysis of Protein Sequences Using Chaos Enhanced Kaleidoscopic Images: Related Work

-The Chaos Game Representation (CGR) has emerged as a powerful tool for visualizing DNA and RNA sequences~\cite{lochel2021chaos}.
-By recursively applying chaos game rules to generate fractal-like patterns, CGR enables the visualization of sequence properties and motifs~\cite{thomas2023three}.
+Protein visualization techniques have played a crucial role in understanding protein structure and function~\citeauthor{cournia2015membrane}.
+Traditional methods, such as space-filling models~\citeauthor{matthews2017high}, provide valuable insights into the three-dimensional (3D) structure of proteins.
+However, these techniques often struggle to capture the intricate details of protein sequences and their relationships~\citeauthor{itoh2009hybrid}.
+The Chaos Game Representation (CGR) has emerged as a powerful tool for visualizing DNA and RNA sequences~\citeauthor{lochel2021chaos}.
+By recursively applying chaos game rules to generate fractal-like patterns, CGR enables the visualization of sequence properties and motifs~\citeauthor{thomas2023three}.
 However, its application in protein sequence analysis remains relatively unexplored.

-Deep learning techniques have revolutionized various domains, including image classification~\cite{affonso2017deep} and natural language processing~\cite{otter2020survey}.
-In recent years, deep learning has also been applied to protein sequence classification tasks~\cite{ao2022biological}.
+In recent years, deep learning techniques have revolutionized various domains, including image classification~\citeauthor{affonso2017deep}.
+Also been applied to protein sequence classification tasks~\citeauthor{ao2022biological}.
 Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) have shown promising results in extracting meaningful features from protein sequences and achieving high classification accuracy.

-Despite the advancements in protein visualization~\cite{colaert2009improved}, CGR~\cite{lochel2020deep}, and deep learning-based classification~\cite{senior2020improved}, there exists a significant gap in the literature regarding the application of CGR to generate the kaleidoscopic shape of protein sequences.
-Most existing research focuses on either 3D protein structure visualization or DNA/RNA sequence analysis using CGR~\cite{thomas2023three,lochel2020deep}.
+Despite the advancements in protein visualization~\citeauthor{colaert2009improved}, CGR~\citeauthor{lochel2020deep}, and deep learning-based classification~\citeauthor{senior2020improved}, there exists a significant gap in the literature regarding the application of CGR to generate the kaleidoscopic shape of protein sequences.
+Most existing research focuses on either 3D protein structure visualization or DNA/RNA sequence analysis using CGR~\citeauthor{thomas2023three,lochel2020deep}.
 The potential of kaleidoscopic representations for capturing complex patterns and relationships within protein sequences remains largely unexplored.